mjhea0/thinkful-mentor/list_comprehensions/readme.md

 ['A-2', 'A-4', 'B-2', 'B-4']
 ```

-So, you can nest a number of list comprehensions inside of one another; however, by doing so, you often sacrafice readability.
+So, you can nest a number of list comprehensions inside of one another; however, by doing so, you often sacrifice readability.
 Notice in the last example set of list comprehensions that there are multiple `if` statements in comprehension.
 This is fairly common: In fact, you can add any number of loop in a list comprehension, and each may have an optional `if` statement associated with it:

 `print ['{}-{}'.format(letter, number) for letter in alpha_list if letter < 'C' for number in num_list if number < 5]`